Home » Cocktails » Moscow Mules » Whiskey Mule

 Add a few dashes of bitters.

-Fresh mint is the perfect garnish.
+Garnish with fresh mint.
 Clap a few sprigs in between your palms to help release the oils.

 Tips and tricks